SSpzcee/Asunder-PHB/phb/md/Suna Clans.md

 Note: Additional legs increase movement speed by 25% per pair.
 Every two additional arms gives a \+3 bonus to any roll based on STR, including grapples.
 Despite the fact legs and arms come in pairs, cosmetically there could be more or less; a centipede puppet might be described as having dozens of legs, even if it only actually had three pairs.

 Puppets do not cost money.
 You may have one puppet, plus one more puppet for each rank in Puppet Mastery.
+As a Downtime Action you may change any upgrades or decisions for one of your puppets between scenes.

 ### **Frame Sizes**